 It’s safe to say that snowboarders have earned a certain reputation among the industry.
 While snowboarding is growing quickly, the sport wasn’t always well received.
 In fact, from 1984-85, only 40 resorts across the United States allowed snowboarders.
-Today, only three resorts in North America still bar access to snowboarders.
+Today, only three ski resorts in North America still bar access to snowboarders.

 Referred to as powder scrapers, side slippers, knuckle-draggers, and worse, it’s no coincidence that snowboarding began in the backcountry.
 With no other option, backcountry touring emerged and held strong long after resorts began opening their slopes to boarders.

 If you’ve heard the phrase “No friends on a powder day,” you probably understand why it’s acceptable to selfishly scout out the freshies without regard for your buddies.
-Powder is a hot commodity within the boundaries of a ski resort.
+Powder is a hot commodity within the ski area boundaries of a resort.
 If you’re fed up of butting heads over fresh tracks, maybe it’s time to hit the backcountry and experience the timeless roots of boarding.

 It doesn’t take an expert level snowboarder to ride in the backcountry, but it does require some expert level knowledge that is easily obtained!
 With apocalyptic lift lines and costly lift tickets, more riders are slapping on their skins to earn their lines the way nature intended.
 If you plan on getting out there this season, you must be prepared for dangerous situations and avalanche terrain.
 Here’s a quick breakdown for anybody looking to get started with backcountry touring:

 - Invest in your “Big 3”: Avalanche beacon, probe, and shovel.
 You may be able to find an Avalanche 1 course that offers rentals for learning purposes, but ultimately these are the most important items you’ll have when touring.
 You’ll wanna become familiar with your own ASAP.

 - Gear up: Purchase a backcountry backpack, splitboard, splitboard bindings, skins, and poles.
 If you don’t wanna break the bank this season, you can use your snowboard as long as you have a solid pack to hold it - you’ll need snowshoes and poles for ascending in this case.
 Keep in mind that snowshoeing uphill is much more tiring than skinning, you’ll want to invest in a splitboard setup eventually.